-When working remotely, whether being required or by choice, there are many things to consider and understand where taxes for remote workers are concerned.
-Things like: where you live, type of employment contract such as remote employee or independent contractor, state laws where you live and where the company is headquartered, write-offs, eligibility, and so on.
+When working remotely, whether required or by choice, there are many things to consider and understand where taxes for remote workers are concerned.
+Things like: where you live, type of employment contract such as remote employee or independent contractor, state laws where you live and where the company is headquartered, write-offs, tax implications, eligibility, tax liability, and so on.
 This article provides tax advice for remote workers and digital nomads so you can save money and have peace of mind.

 In 2014, the Taxpayer Advocate Service estimated that there were about 10 million people who worked from their homes in some capacity.

-Digital nomads and remote workers have been able to file their own taxes since the Tax Reform Act of 1986.
+Digital nomads and remote employees have been able to file their own taxes since the Tax Reform Act of 1986.

 What are some tax deductions for remote workers?

-In order to be able to deduct travel expenses from your taxes, you need to have an itemized list of the date and mileage on gas receipts.
+In order to be able to deduct travel expenses from your taxes, a bit of handy tax advice for remote workers is to create an itemized list of the date and mileage on gas receipts.
 Add up how much money you spent traveling and take that number as a deduction on your return.

 Hardware and software purchases

-Cell phone purchases, subscriptions, advertising, memberships in associations, charitable contributions, legal fees related to work requirements (such as tax advice and contracts).
+The tax policy for deductions also covers cell phone purchases, subscriptions, advertising, memberships in associations, charitable contributions, and legal fees related to work requirements (such as tax advice and contracts).